Kaidus awoke to the sound of whispers and childish voices coming from the outside.

 The third one, Darvont Elutus Kalzorr, the head of the 12th ward Mystiks Guild was currently away with the expedition in eastern Darsus.

 The other two sitting at the table were the headmasters of Ferrent’s magic academies.

 Headmaster Juris Hillinad Yzeria, of 12th ward’s Tiokin Academy.
 An old woman only a decade younger than Nylen, and a mage of exceptional abilities.

-Headmaster Aira Zonus Hale Engarte of 10th ward’s Hvsen Academy, and another powerful mage, she had become the headmaster of Hvsen barely a decade ago.
+Headmaster Aira Zonus Hale Engarte of the 10th ward’s Hvsen Academy, and another powerful mage.
+She had become the headmaster of Hvsen barely a decade ago.

 “I have no reasons to doubt what Drend, Geras, and Mal saw and heard.”
 Thaxxus stoically replied.
 “What I’m worried about, are those words.
 They gave me a very strange sense of foreboding, as if this was only the beginning of something larger.
 Not only that, a spirit like this can only mean one thing.”

 “Yes…” Headmaster Juris looked down at the documents before her.
 “And these other two.
 You’re thinking they’re the same?
 That all three might be the resurgence of the legends spoken about in Zulgia’s Lost Tomes?”

 “That is the conclusion we’ve come to.
 Although for three to suddenly emerge at the same time, it is unheard of.
 Even the ancient texts had never recorded a period of time where more than one ever walked our world.”
 Velix replied, her voice wavering between uncertainty and reverence.
 “Darkness, Light, and from the look of Captain Prim’s report, perhaps Wind.
 Although the guild is hesitant about labeling them ‘Lords’ as the texts have, there is little room for doubts, seeing what two of them did.”